Lunaryx-org/refx/README.md

 Each file is written to a temporary file first, then atomically renamed to replace the original.
 This ensures that if anything goes wrong, your original files remain intact.

 ## Roadmap
+- [ ] Add a verbose flag --verbose for more explained output
 - [x] Better output formatting with progress indicators
 - [ ] Automatic backup before making changes
 - [ ] Ignore golang keywords